-During the second quarter of 2020, we acquired certain assets and liabilities of MARS Food Processing Solutions, LLC ("MARS") with a purchase price of \$5 million.
+During the second quarter of 2020, the Company acquired certain assets and liabilities of MARS Food Processing Solutions, LLC ("MARS") for a purchase price of \$5 million.
 The Company expects goodwill of \$3.1 million from this acquisition to be deductible for income tax purposes.
-The MARS acquisition allows us to offer our Protein customers proprietary solutions for monitoring and managing the efficiency of poultry processing plants.
 The purchase accounting for MARS was final as of December 31, 2020.